NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 # Simple Taxonomy Refreshed

-WordPress provides a simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.
+This plugin provides a no-code facility to manage your taxonomies - either by defining your own or by adding additional function to existing ones.

 * Contributors: nwjames, momo360modena
 * Tags: tags, taxonomies, custom taxonomies, taxonomy, category, categories, term conversion, conversion
 * Requires at least: 4.8
-* Stable tag: 1.3.0
+* Stable tag: 2.0.0
 * Tested up to: 5.7
 * License: GPLv3 or later
 * License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ## Description

-WordPress provides a simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.
+This plugin provides a no-code process to manage your taxonomies - either by defining your own or by adding additional function to existing ones.

 Supports adding one or more taxonomies (either hierarchical or tag) to any objects registered on your installation.

-This plugin is a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1-5.7 and PHP 7.2-7.4.
+This plugin started as a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1-5.7 and PHP 7.2-7.4.

 This plugin allows you to add a taxonomy just by giving them a name and some options in the backend.
 It then creates the taxonomy for you and takes care of the URL rewrites.

 It provides a widget that you can use to display a "taxonomy cloud" or a list of all the terms; it allows you to show the taxonomy contents at the end of posts and excerpts as well.

+You can also export the Taxonomy definition to include it directly in your own code.

 You can also create terms easily by typing them into a list; or by copying them from an existing taxonomy.

 A tool has been provided to support changing the taxonomy slug.
-Any terms and their usages will also be renamed.
+Any terms and their usages will also be linked to the renamed slug.

+For admin screens displaying multiple taxonomies it is possible to define their display order.

+A tool is provided to merge a number of terms within a taxonomy into a single one.
+All usages of the terms are changed to the merged one.

 Options are provided to add a selection dropdown in the admin list and to define term counts using posts of selected statuses (and not just "published").
 (The Term Count functionality requires version 1.3+ when WP 5.7+ is installed.)
+These capabilities are available for any taxonomy whether defined using this taxonomy or elsewhere.

 For those wishing to change its operation, this will require code, a number of filters are available.
 These are summarised on the [Filters](./filters.md) page.